konfiger/konfiger-python/README.md

 | Function        | Description
 | --------------- | -------------
-| def from_file(file_path, lazy_load=True, delimeter='=', seperator='\n')          | Create the konfiger object from a file, the first(string) parameter is the file path, the second parameter(boolean) indicates whether to read all the entry in the file in the constructor or when needed, the third param(char) is the delimeter and the fourth param(char) is the seperator.
+| def from_file(file_path, lazy_load=True, delimiter='=', separator='\n')          | Create the konfiger object from a file, the first(string) parameter is the file path, the second parameter(boolean) indicates whether to read all the entry in the file in the constructor or when needed, the third param(char) is the delimiter and the fourth param(char) is the separator.
 This creates the konfiger object from call to `fromStream(konfigerStream, lazyLoad)` with the konfigerStream initialized with the filePath parameter.
 The new Konfiger object is returned.
-| def from_string(raw_string, lazy_load=True, delimeter='=', seperator='\n')           | Create the konfiger object from a string, the first parameter is the String(can be empty), the second boolean parameter indicates whether to read all the entry in the file in the constructor or when needed, the third param is the delimeter and the fourth param is the seperator.
+| def from_string(raw_string, lazy_load=True, delimiter='=', separator='\n')           | Create the konfiger object from a string, the first parameter is the String(can be empty), the second boolean parameter indicates whether to read all the entry in the file in the constructor or when needed, the third param is the delimiter and the fourth param is the separator.
 The new Konfiger object is returned.
 | def from_stream(konfiger_stream, lazy_load=True)           | Create the konfiger object from a KonfigerStream object, the second boolean parameter indicates whether to read all the entry in the file in the constructor or when needed this make data loading progressive as data is only loaded from the file when put or get until the Stream reaches EOF.
 The new Konfiger object is returned.
 | def put(self, key, value)           | Put any object into the konfiger. if the second parameter is a python Object, `JSON.stringify` will be used to get the string value of the object else the appropriate put* method will be called. e.g `put('Name', 'Adewale')` will result in the call `put_string('Name', 'Adewale')`.
 | def put_string(self, key, value)           | Put a String into the konfiger, the second parameter must be a string.